-It is assumed that there will be continued demand for commercial businesses serving the seasonal population and catering to the tourism and recreation market.
+It is assumed that there will be continued demand for commercial businesses serving seasonal population and catering to the tourism and recreation market.
 Areas in the vicinity of the hamlet of Texas, along State Route 104, and along the Little Salmon River have the most potential for this type of development.

 The most critical locational factor for most types of retail or service businesses is the need to be sited near high traffic volume highways or intersections.
-Therefore the sites with the most potential for future commercial development in the Town of Mexico will be along the most heavily traveled roads, and particularly at intersections.
-The Maple View area at the intersection of State Routes 104 and 11, with its proximity to the Interstate 81, is a prime location.
+Therefore the sites with the most heavily traveled roads, and particularly at intersections.
+The Maple View area at intersection of State Routes 104 and 11, with its proximity to the Interstate 81, is prime location.
 The hamlet of Colosse on State Route 11 is another area with good potential.

 All state routes in the Town of Mexico have some potential for development of scattered commercial uses.
 However, commercial use may not be desirable along all of these highways for the following reasons.
-(1) A primary purpose of state highways is to move traffic safely at high rates of speed, such as during the journey to and from work.
+1) A primary purpose of state highways is to move traffic safely at high rates of speed, such as during the journey to and from work.
 Commercial development creates potential traffic hazards and may slow the speed of traffic.
-(2) New commercial uses along state highways near the Village of Mexico may contribute to decline of business in the village downtown.
-(3) There may be more desirable uses for many of the lands bordering major highways, such as agriculture, open space, or residential subdivisions served by their own local access roads.
-(4) Commercial uses can detract from the aesthetics of travel along major traffic corridors.
-(5) Commercial development may detract from the quality of neighboring residential areas.
+2) New commercial uses along state highways near the Village of Mexico may contribute to decline of business in the village downtown.
+3) Three may be more desirable uses for many of the lands bordering major highways, such as agriculture, open space, or residential subdivisions served by their own local access roads.
+4) Commercial uses can detract from the aesthetics of travel along major traffic corridors.
+5) Commercial development may detract from the quality of neighboring residential areas.